The Nix user experience is significantly affected by the speed of the nix search nixpkgs

 In addition, the changes should be minimally invasive to the current evaluator.

-The approach we took is fairly simple:
+The approach we took is fairly straightforward:

 -